-- The focus question guides the students in making their observations and understanding of series and parallel circuits. - Posing the focus question into a Language Objective is extremely beneficial for students in organizing their thoughts and recording their observations. - Again, using Thinking Maps is very helpful.
+- The focus question guides the students in making their observations and understanding of a series circuit. - Posing the focus question into a Language Objective is extremely beneficial for students in organizing their thoughts and recording their observations. - Again, using Thinking Maps is very helpful.
 The Double Bubble Map or Venn Diagram is best used when comparing and contrasting Critical Competitors.